Laura Secord Chocolates

 Laura Secord s.e.c is a Canadian chocolatier, confectionery, and ice cream company.
 It is owned by Jean Leclerc of Quebec City, who owns Nutriart, a company devoted to chocolate production.
 Nutriart is a former division of Biscuits Leclerc.

 History

 Founding

 The company was founded in 1913 by Frank P. O'Connor with its first store on Yonge Street in Toronto, Ontario.

-He chose the name to honor the Canadian heroine Laura Secord.
-In 1813, Secord, pioneer wife and mother of seven children, made a dangerous 19-mile (30-km) journey on foot to warn Lieutenant James FitzGibbon of a planned American attack.
-Her bravery contributed to victory at the Battle of Beaver Dams.
+He chose the name to honour the Canadian heroine Laura Secord.
+In 1813, Secord, pioneer wife and mother of seven children, made a journey to warn Lieutenant James FitzGibbon of a planned American attack, contributing to British victory at the Battle of Beaver Dams.